 It may seem like an easy and practical way to buy a dog: You visit a pet store or website, find the perfect puppy, and within minutes you’ve got your new best friend.
 But just because it’s easy doesn’t mean it’s a good idea.
 That’s because most puppies for sale in pet stores and online are born and raised in factory-like, inhumane settings called puppy mills, where people see animals as a cash commodity rather than the way you do — as a valued animal deserving of a home that fosters health and well-being.

-Puppy mills turn back the clock on community no-kill initiatives, as well as the work Best Friends and our partner organizations are doing to ensure that all homeless pets find a forever home.
-It is estimated that there are about 10,000 puppy mills in operation in the U.S. today, and the more dogs bought from pet stores with puppies, the less homes there are to adopt from shelters.
+Puppy mills turn back the clock on community no-kill initiatives, as well as the work Best Friends and our partner organizations are doing to ensure that all homeless pets find homes.
+But there is hope.
+By stopping puppy mill sales and encouraging adoption, together we can put an end to this cruel industry once and for all.

 What is a puppy mill?

 A puppy mill is a commercial dog breeding operation that values profit and maximum production over the health and welfare of the animals.
-Most of the estimated 10,000 licensed and unlicensed puppy mills in the U.S. are concentrated in the Midwest.
-In fact, approximately 2 million puppies are born each year in licensed and unlicensed puppy mills combined.
+Even though more and more Americans are taking a stand against puppy mills, the U.S. still has thousands of them.

-So why do we continue to manufacture dogs in mills when at the same time, so many dogs are being destroyed every day because they can’t find homes?
+So why do we continue to manufacture dogs in mills when so many dogs are losing their lives every day because they can’t find homes?
 The answer, of course, is profit.
 And those who typically make the largest profit are the retailers who buy puppies for sale at a low cost and then resell them after a high markup.

 Puppies for adoption vs. dogs for sale

-More than 4,100 healthy and adoptable dogs and cats are killed in animal shelters across the country each day.
+More than 970 healthy and adoptable dogs and cats were killed in animal shelters across the country each day in 2021.
 A solution to this problem is also simple: Adopt rather than buy your next pet.

 Because puppy mill pets are raised in deplorable conditions with little human interaction, they run the risk of having significant behavioral issues that may not be apparent to the buyer until the new pet is brought home.
 In addition, puppies for sale from mills have a high chance of suffering from physical health issues due to malnourishment and poor or even no health care.